Jan Arne Telle

 Spring 2014 I am teaching INF235 - Complexity Theory.

-Fall 2013 I am teaching the new course INF 207-Theory of Social Networks, based on the textbook Networks, Crowds and Markets by Easley and Kleinberg.
+Fall semesters I am usually teaching the new course INF 207-Theory of Social Networks, based on the textbook Networks, Crowds and Markets by Easley and Kleinberg.

 For more information please contact me directly or look at my CV in pdf CV in ps